Messi urges Miami to be 'united' in 'difficult' time

 Mascherano added the team tried to take risks tonight to offset Orlando City's strengths, but ultimately a couple of errors led to the defeat.

-The Miami coach said before the game he remains optimistic about the future after alluding to a potential extension to Messi's contract, which expires at the end of the season.
+The Miami coach said before the game that he remained optimistic about the future after alluding to a potential extension to Messi's contract, which expires at the end of the season.